MakeSchool-17/ios-app-gordoneliel/ADD.md

 ###### Week 1
 - Login / Signup
 - LinkedIn API integration
+- Sign up with an email address or a Facebook account

 ###### Week 2
 - Mentor finder/ Home View
 - Mentor - Mentee relationship / Properties
+- Follow other users

 ###### Week 3
 - Messaging / Voice Calling
+- Find other users by searching for their username